 Things to consider before you make your final decision

 - What type of pet do you have?
-Does it belong to a breed known to be predisposed to having “pre-existing conditions”?
+Does it have a “pre-existing condition” breed?

 - What’s your budget?
-When choosing an insurance plan for your pet, It’s important to consider both your pet’s needs and your budget.
-A missed payment would mean no coverage, so it’s important that premiums are always paid on time.
+When choosing pet insurance, consider your pet’s needs and budget.
+A missed payment means no coverage, so pay premiums on time.

 - Medical costs are high.
 Hip dysplasia surgery, for example, can cost $4000-$4500.
 Imagine a cancer bill.
 Unknown.
 Nobody wants to think about their pets getting sick, but it happens.
 We need financial protection from illness and accidents.